 Deeds and Affidavits are Crucial to the Non-sale-change of Owners of California Real Property

-Deed and Record prepares and e-records affidavits and deeds for real property located in Orange County California.
+Documents are used to add or remove spouses and non-spouse co-owners and to transfer real property into or out of a trust.

-Deed and Record prepares and e-records affidavits and deeds for real property located in Orange County California.
+Deed and Record prepares and e-records affidavits and deeds for real property located in Los Angeles County California.

-Deed and Record prepares and e-records affidavits and deeds for real property located in Orange County California.”HUNTINGTON BEACH, CA, USA, January 19, 2023 /EINPresswire.com/ -- Deed and Record is available to the public to prepare and e-record deeds and affidavits for real property in Orange County, California.
+Deed and Record prepares and e-records affidavits and deeds for real property located in Los Angeles County California.”HUNTINGTON BEACH, CA, USA, January 26, 2023 /EINPresswire.com/ -- Deed and Record is available to the public to prepare and e-record deeds and affidavits for real property in Los Angeles County, California.
 Deeds are used to add or remove a co-owner of real property and to transfer real property in or out of a trust.
 An affidavit is used to notify the county the death of an owner.
 An affidavit is also used to notify the county of a change in trustee due to death, incapacity or resignation.

 — Mark W. Bidwell